TheBeautifulOrc/TBO-Tree-Gen/README.md

 The algorithm implemented in this addon is based on the paper [Modeling Trees with a Space Colonization Algorithm](http://algorithmicbotany.org/papers/colonization.egwnp2007.large.pdf "Link to the paper").
 The main advantages of this addon compared to most other tree generation addons for Blender are:

 - **Control:** The user is in total control of the shape and size of the tree.
-The overall shape of the tree and minor tweaking are clearly separated and will not interfere with one another.
+Defining the overall shape of the tree and tweaking minor details are clearly separated workflows and will not interfere with one another.
 - **Realism:** Since the trees, which are grown by this addon, emulate the natural process of competing for space, they will look organic and will not contain artifacts like intersecting branches.
 - **Multiple Trees:** With this workflow multiple trees can be "grown" into one single interconnected shape without clipping into each other (i.e. a hedge consisting of multiple individual plants).